 The best grandpas can also involve the big kid in some of the baby preparation.
 Whether that means holding the directions while putting together the crib, or helping to fold the infant's clothes, big siblings usually love to feel helpful.

 making art or playing soccer, the best grandpas will be sure to engage them in conversations that aren't related to the baby at all.
 Just by talking about other aspects of a kids' life, grandparents can reassure a bigger kid that their whole world is not going to change just because they're getting a sibling.

 "[It] can make jealousy worse if the older child feels the only way he is going to get some attention is by being nice to the baby or playing the big brother or sister — when they don’t really feel that way.
 They want to be recognized for who they were before the baby arrived," per

 Today's Parent.
-3. They take cues from the parents
+3 They take cues from the parents